Are you not sure if Google Analytics is working on your website? Or perhaps you’re not sure if that the data Analytics is tracking is accurate?

-Unless you verify tracking, you wouldn’t be able to identify if Google Analytics has properly set up.
-While the real-time report in your Google Analytics profile tells you if tracking code is installed on your site, it doesn’t give you a clue on whether Analytics is double tracking your visits.
+While the real-time report in your Google Analytics tells you if tracking code is installed on your site, it doesn’t give you a clue on whether Analytics is double-tracking your visits.

-The first and easiest method is to view the source code of your site and look for your Google Analytics tracking code.
+Another simple way of verifying that Google Analytics is working on your website is to view the source code of your site and look for your tracking code.

 Here’s what your Google Analytics tracking code will look like: